jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 The next step in this direction would be to detect unused indirectly-recursive functions.
 Things like `a` calling `b` calling `a` where neither is referenced elsewhere.
 That would be a bit trickier to keep track of, but it's definitely do-able!

 ## Better handling of imports

+The `NoUnused.Variables` now looks at the contents of other files, which makes it much smarter about what is really happening with imports.
+This has an impact on plenty of situations:

 ### Unused imports that import everything